-An employment contract with foreign or expatriate workers must be in writing and shall contain, besides the specific formalities also foreseen for term contracts, the following information:
+An employment contract with foreign or expatriate employees must be in writing and shall contain, besides the specific formalities also foreseen for term contracts, the following information:

-b) Reference to the work permit or certificate authorizing permanent or temporary residence of the worker in Portuguese territory;
+(b) Reference to the work permit or certificate authorizing permanent or temporary residence of the employee in Portuguese territory;

 The employee must also attach to the contract the identification and the address of the person or persons who will receive pensions in the event of death resulting from an occupational accident or illness.

 The employment contract should be prepared in duplicate (one for each party).
 The employer’s duplicate must have attached proof of legal obligations concerning the entry and residence of the foreign or expatriate employee in Portugal.